MasayukiMotoori/EOSC556B/README.md

 # EOSC556B
 EOSC556B: Applied Geophysics, UBC,  2024 Winter session

 This is git hub repository for Project.

 This code is inversion for Induced Polarization parameter from TDEM.
 Forward modelling uses a empymod.

 Simulation model are based on deep Sea Massive Sulfide exploration.
-Model are inspired by JOGMEC-WISTEM survey.
+Models are inspired by JOGMEC-WISTEM survey.

 Induced polarization parameters are available either cole-cole model or the pelton model.
 Steepest descend and Gauss-Newton method are available for optimization.
 Jacobian is approximated by finite difference.
 Plotting functions about objective value grids are also prepared.

+Users are supposed to install Python file to use this code.
+Jupyternotebooks are examples of how to use.

 Reference
 empymod